 While the challenge certainly proved its point, the average person will never travel like this.
 I know I won’t.

-The purpose of a pared down packing list should be to make your trip easier and less worrisome, not gross and uncomfortable.
+The purpose of a pared down packing list should be to make your trip easy, not uncomfortable.

 Let’s apply the lessons of the No Baggage Challenge to a more reasonable packing list.
 First, where can we begin to lighten our load?

 In the quest to minimize our packing list, we’ll have to make some sacrifices.
 Where to begin?

 First up is a change in strategy from bringing anything that you might wear to bringing only what you absolutely need.

 Instead of a variety of outfit combinations, we’ll be bringing two of everything: one to wear until it’s dirty and another to change into.
 That’s it.
 One in use, one on standby.

 Just make sure to bring neutral-colored clothes that look good in any combination.

 You only need enough toiletries to stay (relatively) clean.
 You don’t need to be “camera-ready” in the jungles of Vietnam.
 As long as you don’t stink, you’re good.

 This restriction means leaving behind the gadgets and elixirs you use at home.
 You’ll have to rely on your natural good looks and charming wit to seduce the locals.